 A syllabus compiled collectively on Twitter as a way of teaching people’s agency over technology often attributed to a Goliath-like industry.

 Science Studies Graduate Seminar: Colonialities, Circulations, and Technoscience (COGR 225B, HIGR 239, PHIL 209B, SOCG 255B) – This course explores Science Studies approaches to science and technology as global processes.
 We situate ourselves by beginning with debates about euro-centrism in Science Studies.
 We then trace debates through colonial, postcolonial, decolonial, transnational, area studies, and global approaches to Science Studies to show how these approaches bring new dimensions to our understanding of topics such as knowledge, nature, bodies, and technology.

 COGR 275 – Design and Politics – Design is often thought of as political, or as related to politics.
 This course examines varied historical relations design has had to politics.
 We do so by while in view that the social categories of design and politics are themselves socially constructed, if materially consequential.

-Comm 124A – Critical Design Practice – next Winter 2019 (Intermediate Undergrad Elective) – A project-based class on design as an occasion for politics — for making an issue out of something and bringing people into it.
+Comm 124A – Critical Design Practice – Winter 2021 (2016) (Intermediate Undergrad Elective) – A project-based class on design as an occasion for politics — for making an issue out of something and bringing people into it.
 Students develop an on-campus intervention by the end of the quarter.